Abhilash-Ponnachan/devtools/notes.md

 Chrome DevTools
 ================
-Understanding how to use Chrome Developer Tools to inspect, trouble shoot, optimize web sites.
+Understanding how to use Chrome Developer Tools to inspect, trouble shoot and optimize web sites.

 ## Opening DevTools
 - Menu -> More tools -> Developer tools